A study by Google had two key findings:

 Ultimately, no specific, universal design guidelines emerged from the study.
 The only thing that was universal was that a more visually complex website had less visual appeal.

-Why simple is scientifically easier to process
+Why simple design is scientifically easier to process

 The reason less “visually complex” websites are considered more beautiful is partly because low-complexity websites don’t require our eyes and brain to work as hard to decode, store, and process information.